 The school applies formal standards that comply with applicable regulatory oversight agencies to measure satisfactory progress toward graduation of every student enrolled in all programs.
-Those standards are contained within this policy and apply to all full-time and part-time students enrolled at the school.
+Every student must maintain satisfactory academic progress in order to remain enrolled at Santa Ana Beauty College.
+This policy applies to Title IV and non-Title IV recipients regardless of enrollment status (e.g., full-time or part-time) or educational program.
 It is printed in the catalog to ensure that all students receive a copy prior to enrollment.
 This policy complies with the guidelines established by the National Accrediting Commission of Career Arts and Sciences (NACCAS) and the federal regulations established by the United States Department of Education.